raspberrypi/documentation/faqs/README.md

 ### Does the device support networking?

 The Model B, Model B+, and Pi 2 and 3 Model B versions of the device have built in 10/100 wired Ethernet.
+The Pi3B+ and Pi4 have 1000BaseT wired ethernet, although throughput on the 3B+ is limited by its USB2 connection to the SoC.
 There is no Ethernet on the Model A, Model A+, and Zero versions.

 ### Is there built-in WiFi?

-Only the Pi 3, 3+ and Pi Zero W have built-in wireless connectivity, but all other models can support a USB WiFi dongle.
+Only the Pi 3, 3+, 4 and Pi Zero W have built-in wireless connectivity, but all other models can support a USB WiFi dongle.
 The Foundation offers its own branded WiFi dongle which has been fully tested for use with the Raspberry Pi.
 It is [available through our distributors](https://www.raspberrypi.org/products/raspberry-pi-usb-wifi-dongle).
 You can, of course, use a dongle from another provider if you wish.

-The Raspberry Pi Model 3B+ supports 802.11ac, all previous models support up to 802.11n.
+The Raspberry Pi Model 3B+ and 4B support 802.11ac, all previous models support up to 802.11n.

 ### Is there built-in Bluetooth?

-Only on the Pi 3 models and on the Pi Zero W.
+Only on the Pi 3 and 4 models and on the Pi Zero W.

 ### I don't seem to get full-speed gigabit networking on my Pi 3B+.